 Nitellopsis obtusa is a grass-like macroalgae that is most easily identified by its white, 2-5 mm star shaped bulbils that are produced on clear threads called rhizoids.
 These bulbils can be found over the entire plant and throughout the year.
-However, if the bulbils are not present, N. obtusa can also be identified by its uneven forking pattern, which is caused by the growth of short bracts from the branchlets.
+If these bulbils are not present, N. obtusa can be identified by its uneven forking pattern, which is caused by the growth of short bracts from the branchlets.
 Common look-a-likes have branchlets that fork evenly.
-Branchlets are arranged in whorls of 5-8 with a larger internodal space than most other plants.
-Most stem and branchlets are around 1 mm in diameter and the stem is smooth to the touch.
+Branchlets are arranged in whorls of 5-8 with a large internodal space.
+Most stems and branchlets of starry stonewort are around 1 mm in diameter and the stem is smooth to the touch.

-Nitellopsis obtusa is typically found in slow moving shallow waters, but can also be found at deeper depths (8 m), often near docks and marinas.
+Nitellopsis obtusa is typically found in slow moving shallow waters, but can be found at depths of up to 8 meters, often near docks and marinas.
 This species prefers waters that are relatively high in calcium and phosphorus.

-N. obtusa in its native range is an annual alga that dies off during the colder months of winter, sometimes persisting through milder winters.
-However, in Michigan, N. obtusa has been observed to persist throughout the winter, only to die off during early spring.
+N. obtusa, in its native range, is an annual alga that dies off during the colder months of winter, sometimes persisting through milder winters.
 This species is dioecious and can reproduce sexually via its orange oospores, as well as asexually via the star-shaped bulbils.
 The oospores are thought to be a mode of dispersion as they can easily attach to the feathers or fur of animals.

 Nitellopsis obtusa is able to grow rapidly and form dense mats that can cause a variety of problems.
-These dense monospecific mats can block suitable fish spawning habitat and crowd out native plant species.
+These dense, monospecific mats can be less than providing of suitable fish spawning habitat and can crowd out native plant species.
 If the mats reach the water’s surface, they can also hinder recreational use of the water body.
-Thick N. obtusa mats often act as benthic barriers and accumulate phytotoxins and make sediments inhospitable for plant growth.
+Thick N. obtusa mats often act as benthic barriers and accumulate phytotoxins, making sediments inhospitable for rooted plant growth.

 Starry stonewort is currently found in Lake Memphremagog and Lake Derby, Vermont.
-Elsewhere, it is found in the Great Lakes and surrounding waterbodies.
+Outside of the state, it is found in the Great Lakes and surrounding waterbodies.